emadshaaban92/list-view/README.md

 # DESCRIPTION
-Simple Widget to generate a List View for your Meteor Collection based on Simple Schema
+Simple Widget to generate a List View for your Meteor Collection based on Simple Schema.

-# DEPENDENCIES
+It's inspired from the example in this [Blog Post](https://www.discovermeteor.com/blog/template-level-subscriptions/), Thanks @SachaG

 # Usage